ch728/cucurbit-usda/manuscript.md

 collections has already been explored as part of the CucCap project, partially through the sequencing of USDA germplasm collections and development of core collections for whole-genome sequencing [@doi:10.1038/s41438-018-0080-8; @doi:10.1111/pbi.13136].
-The diverse specimens of squash have yet to be well characterized at the genetic level; although, an elaborate system has been established for classifying squash based on species and a variatey of other characteristics.
+The diverse specimens of the USDA squash collections have yet to be well characterized at the genetic level; although, an elaborate system has been established for classifying squash based on species and various other characteristics.

 The classification system used in squash is complex.
 Squash from each species can be classed as winter or summer squash depending on whether the fruit is consumed at an